jeremiablut/Eclipse/README.md

 > - no damagetilt (when u get damage your camera is not shaking)
 > - no narratorHotkey (disables the narrator hot key)
 > - no Vsync
-> - no fov effect (this makes that if u accelerate your fov is not changing)
+> - no fov effect (this makes that if you accelerate your fov is not changing)
 > - no entity shadows (disables the entity shadows, what can cause performance impacts)

 **The GitHub repository will be on a newer status then Modrinth's page**